zacharytamas/Captains-Log/README.md

 * `z-video-recorder` An element for recording audio and video from the user's webcam/microphone.
 * `z-file-saver` An element for saving a stream from `z-video-recorder` to disk.
 I plan to use Electron for the app, which can access the file system more directly than a browser.
 This will take some research.
+* `z-video-player` An element for playing back recorded video.
+Possibly extraneous.
+We'll see.